mozilla/webxr-api/WebXR API.md

 		readonly attribute boolean isPassthrough; // True if the Reality is a view of the outside world, not a full VR

 		XRCoordinateSystem? getCoordinateSystem(...XRFrameOfReferenceType type); // Tries the types in order, returning the first match or null if none is found

+		Promise<XRCameraFrameProcessor> requestCameraFrame();  // This operation will ask for users' permission.

 		attribute EventHandler onchange;
 	};